Be in charge with Re-Charge!

 GMHC is one of the largest non-profit HIV/AIDS organizations in the United States.
 They provide direct services, prevention education and advocacy on HIV/AIDS related policy on a local and national level.
 At GMHC, specialists in the Intake Department provide new clients living with HIV/AIDS direct services within the agency for men, women, transgender and non-conforming persons, families and youth.

-Meth Positive Networks
+Meth Positive Network Project

 The Center NYC